William Bechtel's Publications

 Bechtel, W. and Abrahamsen, A. (2007).
 Explaining human freedom and dignity mechanistically: From receptive to active mechanisms.
 The Journal of Philosophical Research, 32, 43-66

 Bechtel, W. and Abrahamsen, A. (2007).
 Mental mechanisms, autonomous systems, and moral agency.
-Proceedings of the Cognitive Science Society.
+Proceedings of the 29th Annual Cognitive Science Society (pp. 95-100).
+Austin, TX: Cognitive Science Society.

 Craver, C. F. and Bechtel, W. (2007).
 Top-down causation without top-down causes.
 Biology and Philosophy, 22, 547-563.